latticexyz/eve-builder-examples/smart-gate/readme.md

 ```

 Now set the allowed corp ID variable.
 You can retrieve the Corp ID by:
-1. Retrieve your public address from searching your username here: [Smart Characters World API](https://blockchain-gateway-nebula.nursery.reitnorf.com/smartcharacters)
+1. Retrieve your character address from searching your username here: [Smart Characters World API](https://blockchain-gateway-stillness.live.tech.evefrontier.com/smartcharacters)
-2. Use this link: https://blockchain-gateway-nebula.nursery.reitnorf.com/smartcharacters/ADDRESS and replace **"ADDRESS"** with the address from the previous step.
+2. Use this link: https://blockchain-gateway-stillness.live.tech.evefrontier.com/smartcharacters/ADDRESS and replace **"ADDRESS"** with the address from the previous step.
 3. Use the **"corpId"** value which should be in:
 ```json
 {